-D. At December 31, 2020 and 2019, the Company reported \$21,817,363 and \$15,358,736, respectively, as amounts due to parent, subsidiaries, and affiliates, net which are included in the statutory basis statements of admitted assets, liabilities, and capital and surplus.
+D. At December 31, 2021 and 2020, the Company reported \$19,716,155 and \$21,817,363, respectively, as amounts due to parent, subsidiaries, and affiliates, net which are included in the financial statements.
 These balances are generally settled within 90 days from the incurred date.
 Any balances due to the Company that are not settled within 90 days are considered nonadmitted assets.

 E. The administrative services, access fees, and cost of care services provided by affiliates are calculated using one or more of the following methods: (1) a percentage of premiums; (2) use of assets; (3) direct pass-through of charges; (4) PMPM; (5) per employee per month; (6) per claim; or (7) a combination thereof consistent with the provisions contained in each contract.
-These amounts are included in GAE, CAE, and hospital and medical expenses in the statutory basis statements of operations.
-The following table identifies the amounts reported for the administrative services, access fees, and cost of care services provided by related parties for the years ended December 31, 2020 and 2019, which meet the disclosure requirements pursuant to SSAP No. 25, regardless of the effective date of the contract:
+These amounts are included in GAE, CAE, and hospital and medical expenses in the financial statements.
+The following table identifies the amounts reported for the administrative services, access fees, and cost of care services provided by related parties for the years ended December 31, 2021 and 2020, which meet the disclosure requirements pursuant to SSAP No. 25, regardless of the effective date of the contract: